 Once the expense form is saved, you will see a Print button in the top right of the page.
 Click Print, and see your default/ standard printing options drop down.
 Options include printing a list view of the expense, a PO, and and RFQ.

 If you not like the look of the standard printouts, you can absolutely change them, to make them more your own.
-Please review articles in the printout related chapter, to learn about customizing your printouts.
+Please review the article on how to Add a Printout, to learn about customizing your printouts.

 Changing the Expense Status/ Exporting the Expense